DanielFajardo1/LARIM-2026-Near_Infrared_Classification_of_Variable_Stars_in_the_VVV_Survey/README.md

 This interactive HTML simulation allows users to manually explore the trial period grid and visually experience this entropy minimization process in real-time across different variable star classes (CEP-F, RRab, EA, UVAR).

-**Features**
-*   **Interactive Playback:** Animate the trial period scan to watch the entropy valley being traversed while the light curve dynamically reorganizes.
-*   **Manual Slider:** Drag the slider to see how microscopic changes in the trial period disrupt or reconstruct the light curve structure.
-*   **Snap-to-True-Period:** A quick-action button that instantly aligns the visualization with the deepest entropy minimum (the known catalog period).
-*   **Dark Mode Toggle:** Optimized for auditoriums and professional astronomical software aesthetics.
-*   **Grouped Selection:** Easily navigate through sample stars categorized by their specific variability class.

 **Access the Simulation**
 * **[▶ Launch Interactive Minimum Entropy Simulation](https://danielfajardo1.github.io/LARIM-2026-Near_Infrared_Classification_of_Variable_Stars_in_the_VVV_Survey/shannon-entropy-minimization/simulacion_larim.html)**